vuejs/vue-test-utils/docs/installation/using-with-jest.md

 ### Using with Babel

-If you are goind to use `babel` and import vue single file components with `.vue` extension inside your tests, you will need to install babel and transform `.js` files with `babel-jest` .
+If you are going to use `babel` and import vue single file components with `.vue` extension inside your tests, you will need to install babel and transform `.js` files with `babel-jest` .

 ```bash
 npm install --save-dev babel-jest @babel/core @babel/preset-env babel-core@^7.0.0-bridge.0